Is this high-risk work, and do I need an inspection?

 3. High-risk (This all requires inspection see reg 70)

-High-risk work is well explained in Regulation 6A and includes mains work, PV photovoltaic, medical, hazardous, mining and a number of other specialist area.
+High-risk work is well explained in Regulation 6A(external link) and includes mains work, PV photovoltaic, medical, hazardous, mining and a number of other specialist area.

 Solar photovoltaic (PV) systems is specialist high-risk work requiring inspection